 - Have TWO different individuals complete and submit a Woodland reference form.
 (Reference Form will be provided during the on-line application process.)

-- After both references are secured, the Director of Programming will contact you to setup a phone interview.
+- After both references are secured, the Programming Coordinator will contact you to setup a phone interview.

 - If you are chosen to move on to the next step of the hiring process, the Director of Programming will contact you to setup an on-site interview and facility tour.